opendocsg/slw-judgments-backfill/2005_SGHC_1/report.md

 Otherwise, banks would not be able to sue on their customers’ behalf for moneys credited to the accounts of, or paid in error to, other customers or third parties.

-73     Counsel also argued that as a beneficiary of the mother’s estate, the plaintiff had _locus standi_ to sue in his own personal capacity, relying on _Omar Ali bin Mohd v Syed Jafaralsadeg bin Abdulkadir Alhadad_ [1995] 3 SLR 388.
+73     Counsel also argued that as a beneficiary of the mother’s estate, the plaintiff had _locus standi_ to sue in his own personal capacity, relying on _Omar Ali bin Mohd v Syed Jafaralsadeg bin Abdulkadir Alhadad_ <span class="citation">[1995] 3 SLR 388</span>.

 74     As the court had made a finding that the plaintiff handed the $1m to the first defendant, it was implicit in that finding that the court found the plaintiff’s version of the purpose of the handing over of the money was correct, _viz_ that it would be placed in fixed deposit to earn interest to cover the sons’ expenses.
 It must follow that the first defendant had no title or right to the money, even more so the second defendant.
 It was therefore wrong of the court below to dismiss the plaintiff’s claim and allow the defendants to retain the sum when the court had rejected their defences.